imvaibhav28/COWIN_SLOT_ALERTS/README.md

 # COWIN_SLOT_ALERTS
-This repository contains jupyter notebook which can send alerts whenever the slot's are available in prvided center id
+This repository contains jupyter notebook which can send alerts whenever the slot's are available in provided center id

 Dependecies:
 pandas
 pip -install pandas

-numpy
-pip -install numpy

 Once you get your district id, cell no 3 and 4 can be commented out with hardcoding district id in next cell